If you’re considering buying furniture, you’re probably wondering what the best way to finance furniture is.

 Furniture financing offered by furniture stores, such as the Rooms to Go credit card, usually isn’t the best idea.

-These financing options may promote no interest payments, but most of them could really hurt you if you’re not careful.
-Typically, furniture financing is offered through a deferred interest credit card.
+These financing options may promote no interest payments.
+Sadly, most of them could really hurt you if you’re not careful.
+Furniture financing is typically offered through a deferred interest credit card.

 Deferred interest credit cards won’t charge you interest, but only if you follow the terms and conditions exactly and you pay the balance off before the promotional financing period ends.

-If you mess up and break the terms and conditions by making a late payment or just barely miss paying off your furniture before the promotional interest period expires, you’ll be in for a shock.
+You’ll be in for a shock if you mess up and break the terms and conditions by making a late payment or just barely miss paying off your furniture before the promotional interest period expires.

 If you mess up and violate the terms or don’t pay the card off, all of that interest they calculated will be added to your account balance.
 That’s right.
 They’ll add interest for the entire period you weren’t paying interest.